DistrictDataLabs/yellowbrick/docs/api/target/class_balance.rst

     visualizer.fit(y_train, y_test)        # Fit the data to the visualizer
     visualizer.poof()                      # Draw/show/poof the data

 This visualization allows us to do a quick check to ensure that the proportion of each class is roughly similar in both splits.
 This visualization should be a first stop particularly when evaluation metrics are highly variable across different splits.

+.. note:: This example uses ``TimeSeriesSplit`` to split the data into the training and test sets.
+For more information on this cross-validation method, please refer to the scikit-learn `documentation <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html>`_.

 API Reference
 -------------